1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 ## Repetitive MQTT disconnections or/and commands sent to the gateway not taken into account
 Most probably a network issue, don't use a guest network and if going through a firewall check its rules.
 To put aside gateway issue, try to connect to a local broker on the same network.

-## You don't see the messages appearing on your broker but they appears on the serial monitor
+## OMG ignores messages sent to it via MQTT
-This is due to a too small MQTT packet size, open User_config.h and set:
+This can happen if the messages are too big and exceed the internal buffer size limit.
+To fix this, check the size of the message you're sending (in bytes).
+Next, open `User_config.h` and set `mqtt_max_payload_size` to be greater than that size, e.g.:
-`#define mqtt_max_packet_size 1024`
+`#define mqtt_max_payload_size 1024`

 ## ESP Continuous restart or strange behaviour:
 This can be due to corruption of the ESP flash memory, try to erase flash and upload OMG on it again.